 Sadly we’re still a few years off being in a position to have a dog since we live in a 4th floor flat where dogs are banned, but we’re half way there as I work from home so as soon as we have a garden or ground-floor access it will be do-able.

 I always think there must be so many benefits to growing up with a pet dog in terms of teaching kids about responsibility, so when dad-of-two Mathews McGarry got in touch and offered to write a guest post about 5 reasons why every family should have a dog I was more than happy to collaborate.

 5 reasons why every family should have a dog

 “I want a puppy!”

 Every parent has probably heard that one a few dozen times, but have you ever really stopped to consider the positives behind fulfilling your child’s biggest desire?
 Dogs are not just a cuddly pet: their presence in the house is beneficial for everyone in the family in more ways than one.
 A canine is a promise of superior home safety 24/7 and better physical, mental, and emotional well-being for all family members.
-On top of that, a fido can also help teach your child precious lessons about responsibility, compassion, and social conduct without the need for extra parental effort on your behalf.
+On top of that, a fido can also help teach your child precious lessons about responsibility, compassion, and healthy eating.
+For example, feeding your dog good quality food like Badlands Ranch, which is air-dried, in turn teaches them about the importance of maintaining a diet rich in nutrients – whether you’re human or canine.
 Check out these five sweet pluses you’ll be getting by adopting a family member in the furry guise.

 1. Cleanup made easy